 - No Google Play access

-Add in support for the 3rd Gen M-Pencil and a detachable keyboard, and you have a versatile setup that can handle both creative projects and productivity tasks without feeling cumbersome.
+Add in support for the 3rd Gen M-Pencil and a detachable keyboard (both sold separately), and you have a versatile setup that can handle both creative projects and productivity tasks without feeling cumbersome.
 It’s a combination that makes this tablet feel more like a compact, practical workstation than a simple entertainment device.
 Battery and audio round out the experience nicely.
-A large battery keeps the tablet running through long work or study sessions, and 40W fast charging means less downtime.
+The 10,100mAh battery keeps the tablet running through long work or study sessions, and 40W fast charging means less downtime.
 Meanwhile, the quad speakers deliver clear, immersive sound for streaming, video calls, or music.
-The MatePad 11.5 is a solid choice for students, artists, or anyone looking for a stylish, practical tablet that offers a unique paper-like display without stretching the budget.
-Pair that with its sleek design and thoughtful accessories, and it’s easy to see why this tablet stands out in its class.
+Against the Apple iPad A16, the MatePad 11.5 offers a genuinely better stylus experience (3rd Gen M-Pencil support vs. the iPad A16's more limited Pencil compatibility) at a slightly lower price — though you do give up access to the Google/Apple app ecosystems either way.

 Huawei MatePad 11.5 (2026) specs:- 11.5‑inch IPS LCD Display, 120Hz Refresh Rate